Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 - Author: Kazue Kato

 - Publisher: Viz Books

 - Page Count: 202 pages

-- Availability: In print, buy a digital copy on Kindle, or read a digital copy free on the Shōnen Jump IOS or Android apps
+- Availability: In print, buy on Amazon, RightStufAnime, or wherever books are sold, buy a digital copy on Kindle, or read a digital copy free on the Shōnen Jump IOS or Android apps

 Rin Okumura discovers he’s not a normal human after he is attacked by a man possessed by a demon.
 His adoptive father, Shiro Fujimoto, is an exorcist and reveals that Rin is the son of Satan, and Shiro sacrifices his life to protect Rin.